Social, Behavioral and Population Sciences (SBPS)

 SBPS 6510 Essential Issues in Maternal and Child Health (3)

-This course explores evidence-based issues and trends in maternal and child health.
-The course offers an introduction to MCH-related issues from a public health perspective with an emphasis on the social determinants of health.
+This course explores evidence-based issues and trends in maternal and child health offering an introduction to MCH-related issues from a public health perspective with an emphasis on the social determinants of health.
 The purpose of the course is to identify the individual, social, economic and environmental issues currently affecting women, men and families, as well as infants and children using a life course approach.
-Written and oral presentation of MCH issues across scientific, clinical, social and political aspects of each issue is required.
+Students will develop written and oral presentations addressing scientific, clinical, social and political aspects of MCH issues.

 This course examines community influences on food habits, dietary behaviors, and nutritional outcomes.
 Socioeconomic and racial/ethnic inequities in access to healthy food are described as are cultural influences on food choice.
 Examples of applied interventions to address nutrition problems are examined throughout the local food system.
 New Orleans, with its rich culinary history and active engagement in food and nutrition programming serves as the backdrop for the study of these issues.
 The course includes field visits to local community organizations working on food and nutrition programming.